agoldcheidt/Universal-Image-Generator-for-Berryboot/README.md

 # Universal Image Generator for Berryboot
-Now you can create your own Berryboot images from Multiples Operating Systems.
+Now you can create your own Berryboot images of Multiples Operating Systems.
+This script will run on: Debian/Ubuntu, CentOS, Fedora and ArchLinux.
 ## Install Wget & Sudo
 First, install wget and sudo according to your OS: